-- (1) walls or internal structures with a boron equivalent of at least two per cent, or - (2) a maximum diameter of 175 mm for cylindrical vessels, or - (3) a maximum width of 75 mm for either a slab or annular vessel.
+- 1. Walls or internal structures with a boron equivalent of at least 2 %; - 2.
+A maximum diameter of 175 mm for cylindrical vessels; or - 3.
+A maximum width of 75 mm for either a slab or annular vessel.

 Three main process liquor streams result from the solvent extraction step.
-Holding or storage vessels are used in the further processing of all these streams, as follows:
+Holding or storage vessels are used in the further processing of all three streams, as follows: